you-zhou/notes/dev.md

 Anyone familiar with this pattern knows that invoking open in this fashion ensures that f‘s close method will be called at some point.
 This reduces a developer’s cognitive load and makes the code easier to read.

 There are two easy ways to implement this functionality yourself:
+1. the class approach
-1. using a class or using a generator.
+using a class or using a generator.
 Let’s implement the above functionality ourselves, starting with the class approach:
 ```python
 class CustomOpen(object):